 Yes, these places are iconic, and chances are that some of them will end up in your itinerary.
-But travelling in Southeast Asia doesn’t have to be just about visiting the famous (and sometimes overhyped) sights!
+But travelling in Southeast Asia doesn’t have to be just about visiting the most famous sights.

-‘Off the beaten track’ can of course mean different things.
-There are industrial port towns where seemingly no tourists have gone before, and remote villages where the only attraction in town might be a man and his goat.
-Such places can be interesting, but you don’t need a guide to find them!
-The following places are somewhere in between the hyper touristy and the totally unexplored…
+‘Off the beaten track’ can, of course, mean different things to different people.
+There are plenty of industrial port towns where seemingly no tourists have gone before, and remote villages where the only attraction in town might be a man and his goat.
+Such places can be interesting in a certain way, but you don’t need a guide to find them.
+The following places are all somewhere in between the hyper touristy and the totally unexplored.

 Discover the other Indonesia